 Blog

 SAP is already at the center of your supply chain.
 The question is not whether to replace it.
-The question is what to run with it.
+The question is what SAP TMS integrations to run alongside it.

 SAP's own transportation management module handles a great deal: route planning, load optimization, freight cost management, carrier contracts.
 But most large SAP environments, whether running SAP S/4HANA, SAP Business One, or SAP Business ByDesign, also run specialized TMS platforms alongside it, either to extend specific capabilities, cover modes SAP handles less efficiently, or add real-time execution and visibility that sit outside SAP's core strength.

-The problem is that not all TMS integrations with SAP are equal.
+The problem is that not all SAP TMS integrations are equal.
 Some use prebuilt frameworks and certified connectors.
 Others require months of custom development.
 And some platforms claim SAP compatibility with nothing more than a REST endpoint and a consulting statement of work.

 Many companies also solve a different gap entirely: what happens after SAP plans the shipment.
-Dispatch layers such as SuiteFleet connect directly to SAP and handle real-time execution, driver coordination, and last-mile delivery without replacing the TMS at all.
+Last-mile delivery platforms such as SuiteFleet connect directly to SAP and handle real-time execution, driver coordination, and dispatch planning without replacing the TMS at all.

-This guide covers seven TMS platforms that work within SAP ecosystems, what type of integration they offer, where they fit in the stack, and what they actually do well.
+This guide covers 7 SAP TMS integrations that work within SAP ecosystems, what type of integration they offer, where they fit in the stack, and what they actually do well.

 Seven platforms evaluated across integration type, SAP connectivity, use case fit, and operational strengths.